 What should you bring with you to the Rijksmuseum

 I’ve brought nothing.
 But, that’s because I knew Karlo will be only distracted with it.
 He’s still not that much into drawing, so having crayons with us wouldn’t be that interesting to him.

 Museum guidelines are that there is fine to have a paper and a crayon (not markers) and draw if you’re not too close to the paintings.
 There are many benches around where you can sit, look to the paintings and create your own art piece.
-There are also some benches at the Great Hall or a lobby at the ground floor where they can play with a play dough, be more energetic and lauder.
+There are also some benches at the Great Hall or a lobby at the ground floor where they can play with play dough, be more energetic and louder.

 You can maybe get some of these postcards, look for these symbols or colour them during your visit.

 *You can order ‘Dutch Symbols’ Colouring Postcards on a link here.

 Self guided tour in the Rijksmuseum with a toddler